A to Z guide to living in the UK and Southampton

 You will need passport-sized photographs when purchasing any of these.

-The British weather is changeable, temperature can vary considerably within one day and the winter months can be very cold.
-In September, Southampton has a temperature variation of between 9°C and 22°C. It is advisable to bring warm, waterproof clothing with you as many students find the climate very cold, although warm clothing can be purchased from a wide selection of stores.
+The British weather is changeable and the winter months can be very cold, whilst the temperature can vary considerably within one day.
+In September, Southampton has a temperature variation of between 9ºC and 22ºC.
+It is advisable to bring warm, waterproof clothing with you as many students find the climate very cold, although warm clothing can be purchased from a wide selection of stores.
+The coldest months of the year are usually January and February with an average temperature of 4ºC; July and August are usually the warmest months with an average temperature of 18ºC.